Claiming Carer's Allowance in 4 Easy Steps

 A Carer’s Assessment with your local council can open doors to more help, including with the costs of caring.
 This could be in the form of Direct Payments - a one-off payment to you to either help you take breaks, pay for driving lessons or other ways depending on your needs as carers.

-Grants from our local council
+Grants from your local council

 Sometimes, your local council may offer grants to help with the costs of caring, such as home adaptations or equipment.
 It’s also helpful to know that you don’t have to pay VATs on adaptations if the person you care for has a disability - also known as a VAT relief.